TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 DROP TABLE #temp_hash;
 ```

-It performs delete in 2 steps.
+It performs "delete" in 2 steps.
 First, it selects a large number of table clustered keys(100K) into a temporary table.
-Often it is a set of RecIds.
-Then split it into smaller sets(5K records) and perform the main table delete using a clustered key condition.
+Often these Keys are a set of RecIds.
+Then splits them into smaller sets(5K records) and performs the main table "delete" using a clustered key condition.

-Such approach gives the following advantages:
+This approach gives the following advantages:

-- Delete command is not blocking other processes(as we using clustered key condition and perform delete for a small number of records)
+- Delete command is not blocking other processes(as we are using clustered key condition and performing "delete" for a small number of records)
 - It is much faster than a one by one record delete
 - It doesn't require additional indexes (by CreatedDateTime) as the number of "large" selects is low
-- You can stop it in any time without loosing the progress
+- You can stop it in any time without losing the progress
 - It works for all companies

-In my tests the speed of such approach was only 40% slower than a  standard **DELETE FROM** command and it can be executed without blocking users even for highly used WMS tables in the middle of the day.
+In my tests the speed of this method was only 40% slower than a  standard **DELETE FROM** command and it can be executed without blocking users even for highly used WMS tables in the middle of the day.

 The overall performance depends on many factors(number of indexes/hardware/etc..) but on average it may be 30-40 seconds per 100K records.